-RESULTS: Of the patients included in the study, 99 (62%) were male and 50 (38%) were female.
+RESULTS: Of the patients included in this study, 99 (62%) were male, and 50 (38%) were female.
 Mean age was 45.22±14 years.
-When patients were grouped into remission, mild, moderate and severe disease according to disease activity, there were statistically significant difference between CRP, CAR, erythrocyte sedimentation rate (ESR) and albumin levels (p=0.001; p<0.05).
-Are under ROC (AUC) values for the diagnosis of severe disease were 0.941, 0.931, 0.888 and 0.883 for CAR, CRP, ESR and albumin levels, respectively.
+When patients were grouped into remission, mild, moderate and severe disease according to disease activity, there was a statistically significant difference between CRP, CAR, erythrocyte sedimentation rate (ESR) and albumin levels (p=0.001; p<0.05).
+Area under the curve (AUC) values for the diagnosis of severe disease were 0.941, 0.931, 0.888 and 0.883 for CAR, CRP, ESR and albumin levels, respectively.
 Cut-off value to determine severe disease for CAR was 0.6 (sensitivity: 88.9%, specificity of 90.3%, positive predictive value (PPV) 85.1%, negative predictive value (NPV) 92.8%, AUC: 0.941, p<0.001).

 CONCLUSION: There was a significant relationship between CAR, CRP, ESR and albumin levels and clinical disease severity in patients with ulcerative colitis.
 CAR is a cheap and practical marker for the diagnosis of acute severe ulcerative colitis.
 (NCI-2018-0099.R1)